 Norwalk, CT 06851

-• to provide each student with the academic and social skills to be successful in the school, community and family system;
+- To provide each student with the academic and social skills to be successful in the school, community, and family system

-• to prepare students to return to a less restrictive setting as quickly as possible;
+- To prepare students to return to a less restrictive setting as quickly as possible

-• to prepare students for State of Connecticut testing programs;
+- To prepare students for State of Connecticut testing programs

-• to provide students with consistent and structured tutorials in order to prevent regression and produce both academic and behavioral gains;
+- To provide students with consistent and structured tutorials in order to prevent regression and produce both academic and behavioral gains

-• to provide students with an array of cultural and recreational experiences;
+- To provide students with an array of cultural and recreational experiences

-High Road School of Norwalk accepts students for diagnostic services as well.
-The 45‐day transitional IAEP program is a fully developed academic and behavioral intervention plan that expertly meets all district needs for interim placements.
-It encompasses intensive academic intervention, comprehensive behavior management, and individual and group counseling.
-With the end goal of reintegrating participating students into their public schools settings, High Road School assists public school districts with appropriate placement evaluation, review, and appropriate recommendations to best meet the needs of the student.
+In addition to students referred to us by their districts for full-service, longer-term programming, we accept students for diagnostic services as well.
+Our short-term 40-day Interim Alternative Education Placement (IAEP) program is a fully developed academic and behavioral intervention plan that expertly meets all district needs for interim placements; it encompasses intensive academic intervention, comprehensive behavior management, and individual and group counseling.
+With the end goal of reintegrating participating students into their public school settings, High Road assists public school districts with appropriate placement evaluation, review, and recommendations to best meet the needs of each student.